10 Sea Snakes Around The World

 Source: public domain

-Hydrophis jerdonii has a short head, and an olive base of colours with a slight green tinge.
+Most of our knowledge is in their physical appearance.
+Jerdon’s sea snake has a particularly short head, and an olive base of colours, with a slight green tinge.
 Compared to other sea snakes, its black bands are “blurry” – rather than sharply contrasting against the olive base, they fade in gradually.
-This is a medium sea snake which reaches a maximum of 100cm.

-Originally, Jerdon’s sea snake was distinct enough from the pack to be part of its own family – Kerilia.
-But now it’s been moved back into Hydrophis mob after all.
+Originally, Jerdon’s sea snake was distinct enough from the pack to be part of its own genus – Kerilia.
+But now, it’s been moved back to its old position in the Hydrophis mob (which has 46 members worldwide).

 7 Annulated sea snake